 OVERVIEW

 The interim between creation of a defining concept and development of a completed layout can span a great deal of time.
 Some modelers use the time to model areas of interest, whether related to a layout or not.
 Others become more collectors than modelers since there is no layout to provide guardrails around purchases.
 In some cases, a protracted time frame can give rise for the modeler to fully detail operations and build models aimed specifically toward the finished layout.
-Time between a concept design and a functioning layout does not have to be a barren gap in the process from one to another.
+The final result is time between the concept design and a functioning layout becomes a highly constructive means to the end result.

 CONCEPT